iPad 6 Wi-Fi Microphone Assembly Replacement

 Step 29

-- Unscrew the four Phillips #00 4.3 mm screws holding the LCD in place.
-Keep them safe—you’ll need them later!
+- Snag those four Phillips #00 4.3 mm screws keeping the LCD secured.

 Step 30

-- Grab your trusty spudger and gently use the flat end to lift the LCD just enough so you can get a good grip with your fingers.
-Keep an eye out for any glue around the screw holes – a knife will come in handy here.
+- Grab the flat side of your spudger and carefully pry the LCD just out of its spot enough to get a good grip with your fingers.
+Keep an eye out for any glue around the screw holes—you might need to slice it with a knife.

-- Now, flip the iPad LCD like you're turning a page in a book.
-Start from the side near the camera and roll it over toward the home button, gently lifting it out of its place in the rear case.
+- Flip that iPad LCD like turning a page in a book, lifting near the camera and swinging it over to the home button end of the rear case.

 Tools Used